elkorn/afronski.github.io/_posts/2015-08-26-seven-languages-in-seven-weeks-haskell.md

 We reached the end of the first book.
 But it does not mean that there are no more languages to talk about.
 We will do a small break, maybe we will describe one or two more representatives which are not present in the sequel, and after that we will restart the same series, with a first language described in the [Seven More Languages in Seven Weeks](https://pragprog.com/book/7lang/seven-more-languages-in-seven-weeks).

-I can tell you right now, that it will be *Lua* (which is *BTW* silently omitted in that blog post - [Awesome](https://en.wikipedia.org/wiki/Awesome_(window_manager)) is partially written in that language and you are writing a configuration in it as well).
+I can tell you right now, that it will be *Lua* (which is *BTW* silently omitted in that blog post - [Awesome](https://en.wikipedia.org/wiki/Awesome_(window_manager)) is partially written in that language and configuration is also in that language).
 I hope to see you at the beginning of the *old* / *new* series! :smile:

 ### Credits